terrywmartin/auto_login/readme.md

 For my use case, the URL is https://olightstore.com.
 The LOGIN_METHOD options are UN_PW for basic username and password or GOOGLE for Google Authentication.
 The website also supports Facebook login but I haven't implemented that because I don't use it.

+NOTE: The GOOGLE method is not working at the moment.
+The error message states the browser is not secure.